 • Both typically have variable interest rates, which can affect the overall cost of the line of credit over time.
 (Each occasionally comes with a fixed rate.
 The starting rate of a fixed-rate HELOC is usually higher.
 The draw period of a fixed-rate personal line of credit could be relatively short.)

-• For both, you’ll usually need at least a “good” FICO® score (670 and up on the scale from 300 to 850).
+• For both, you’ll usually need a FICO® score of 680.
 Your credit score also affects the interest rate you’re offered and credit limit.

 Differences